Nordic Otherwise

 Check out other must-know schools and courses that focus on (1) critical theory, (2) artistic practice, (3) centering QTBIPoC.

-(The following are not affiliated with Nordic Otherwise).
+Note: The following are not affiliated with Nordic Otherwise.

-︎ Accountability Mapping, by Daria Garina, Learn abolition and Transformative Justice skills through the body
+By Daria Garina, a course for abolition and developing Transformative Justice skills through one’s own body

-︎ Wynter-Wells Drawing School for Environmental Liberation, by Torkwase Dyson, an experimental curriculum focused on the relationship between architecture, infrastructure and water
+By Torkwase Dyson, an experimental curriculum based in Black critical thought, focused on the relationship between architecture, infrastructure and water

-︎ Reconstructions course, by Marie-Louise Richards at Royal Institute of Art, A course to reimagine spatial practices “otherwise”–learning from Black feminism
+By Marie-Louise Richards at Royal Institute of Art, a course to reimagine spatial practices “otherwise”–learning from Black feminism